 Mónica is a graduate of Loyola University Chicago, The Ohio State University's Moritz College of Law and Harvard Kennedy School.

-Follow her @MonicaRamirezOH on Twitter and @activistmonicaramirez on Instagram.
+Follow her @MonicaRamirezOH on X (Twitter) and @activistmonicaramirez on Instagram.

 Scott Derome has extensive experience grounded in large scale cybersecurity, systems, and network architectures focused on strategies and solutions core to mission and business goals.

-Currently, Scott serves as the IT Manager for FedEx Supply Chain.
+Currently, Scott serves as the IT Manager for a financial services company.
 He has held numerous other leadership and strategist positions in IT and cybersecurity at organizations including Cognosante, Media Matters for America, TGA Solutions, Southern Poverty Law Center, and other non-profits.

 Justice for Migrant Women's Advisory Board is an informal group of advisors comprised of women who work and/or worked as migrant workers.
 This group of women provides feedback on Justice for Migrant Women's strategy and plans as well as other insights.
 The purpose of the Board is to ensure that Justice for Migrant Women's work remains grounded in the historical experience of migrant women workers while creating a more just and equitable future.